angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 Brainstorm, as both a setup spell and a Doomsday enabler.
-It's also quite good with multiple copies of Tendrils of Agony, since it frequently is worth 2 or 3 Storm; cast spells, Brainstorm, draw 1-2 more castable spells, put back the Tendrils in your hand, then draw into it for lethal was a common play pattern.
+It's also quite good with multiple copies of Tendrils of Agony, since it frequently is worth 2 or 3 Storm; cast spells, Brainstorm, draw 1-2 more castable spells, put back the Tendrils in your library, then draw into it for lethal was a common play pattern.
 So I set about making a more stable, less all-in DDFT list with multiple maindeck Tendrils, and ended up on this:

 <deck path="2021/07/26/ddft.ubg.grinding.txt" />